BunnyEncoder20/GitHub_Python_DSA/Chai aur Code Tutorials/01_Basics/08_Lists.md

 ---

-- As we seen then strings are treated almost as Lists and hence things like indexing, slicing, sorting, etc is possible.
+- As we have seen, strings are treated almost as Lists and hence things like indexing, slicing, sorting, etc is possible.
 - These all can also be done in Lists.
 - **Eg:**
 ```